Mali: A revolt that led to a coup d'etat | DW | 19.08.2020

 Both regional and international political players hope that the situation in Mali doesn't escalate into anarchy.
 On Wednesday, the African Union suspended Mali and called for an immediate return to civilian rule.

-The Europe Union says insist on new elections within a reasonable timeframe.
+The European Union says it will insist on new elections within a reasonable timeframe.
 China says it opposes regime change by force.

 ECOWAS, having previously warned it would no longer tolerate military coups in the region, says it plans to send a delegation to Mali to ensure a return to constitutional democracy.